Anarchism in Ireland: Origins

 One of the earliest examples of anarchism in Ireland was in the early work of the Anglo-Irish political philosopher Edmund Burke.
 A Vindication of Natural Society, though intended as a satire of Henry St John's deism, elaborated one of the first literary expressions of philosophical anarchism, which inspired the works of the English radical William Godwin and was later praised by the American individualist anarchist Benjamin Tucker.
 Some libertarian scholars have insisted that Burke was initially sincere in his anarchist views, but later disowned them in order to advance his political career, although this characterisation has since been disputed.

-In 1765, Burke was elected to the Parliament of Great Britain, where he became a leading spokesperson of the Rockingham Whigs around Charles Watson-Wentworth and a prominent defender of the American Revolution.
-But following the outbreak of the French Revolution, Burke had himself become a proponent of conservatism and lost support from many of his former Whig allies.
-As part of this wave of Atlantic Revolutions, rising support for Irish republicanism culminated with the Irish Rebellion of 1798, organised by the French-backed Society of United Irishmen.
-Despite the defeat of this insurrection and Ireland's incorporation into the United Kingdom, republicanism persisted, with its left-wing tendencies laying the groundwork for what would grow into libertarian socialism and anarchism.